astronomer/astro-sdk/docs/astro/sql/operators/append.rst

 Conflicts
 ~~~~~~~~~
-``append operator`` doesn't handle the conflicts that may arise while appending data.
-If you want to handle those scenarios, you can use :ref:`merge_operator`.
+The ``append`` operator can't handle conflicts that may arise while appending data.
+If you want to handle those scenarios, you can use the :ref:`merge_operator`.